AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

          [gatk_index.sh](https://github.com/srmarzec/CVL_SequenceAnaylsis/blob/master/gatk_index.sh)

       Trying to run these in parallel with a '&' at the end of the coding line in the for loop.
 It worked, but I wonder how much %CPU these are supposed to use normally.
 All my jobs were running but with 10%CPU max.
 So maybe it was all run on one processor...
 Or maybe that's how little indexing needs; it did only take a little bit anyways (less than half a day).

+      Update: When I ran these on a subset of files, they still ran at lower than 100%CPU (between 57% and 25%).
+Not sure why but they are running in parallel so I guess before there was too much space being taken up by others)

    6. Run GATK indelrealigner:
       This said I need a .fai fasta reference file.
 I'm not sure what Paul had done for this step but I made one with the following code and I'll see if it works now